 Let us discuss the topmost comparisons between Bank Rate vs Repo Rate.

 |Meaning||Bank rate is the rate that central banks charge for a loan which they provide to the commercial bank||Repo rate is the rate that commercial banks charge for re-purchasing securities sold by commercial banks to the central bank|

 |Collateral||Collateral is not involved when charging Bank rate||Collateral like securities, bonds, an agreement is involved when the reverse repo is charged|

 |Rate||The bank rate is always higher than the repo rate||Repo rate is always lower than the bank rate|

 |Effect on Customer||Increasing bank rates has an impact directly to the customers since loans now become costly which hampers the economic growth||Repo rate is mainly handled by banks and increase or decrease does not affect the customer directly|

 |Goal||Bank rate is mainly for satisfying the long term goal of the commercial banks||Repo rate is mainly used for satisfying short term financial needs|

 |Loan Tenure||The tenure is longer than a month||Since the repo rate is an overnight loan the tenure is one day|

 |Agreement||There is no repurchasing involved here||There is an existing repurchase agreement|

-Bank and Repo Rate are both used in determining the monetary policy of the country which is deciding by the Central bank of the country to have control on the liquidity, pace and money supply in the country.
-Mainly borrowing from the central bank is the last resort when no other mean of borrowing is available.
+Bank and Repo Rate are both used in determining the monetary policy of the country which is deciding by the Central bank of the country to have control on the liquidity, pace, and money supply in the country.
+Mainly borrowing from the central bank is the last resort when no other means of borrowing is available.
 Hence Bank rate is thus become a theoretical concept.